The Kentucky Dam, an impoundment of the Tennessee River in western Kentucky, formerly carried the Illinois Central Railroad and US Routes 41 and 62.

-The Kentucky Dam was authorized by an act of Congress on May 23, 1938 and construction began on July 1 by the Tennessee Valley Authority.
+The Kentucky Dam was authorized by an act of Congress on May 23, 1938, and construction began on July 1 by the Tennessee Valley Authority.
 1 2 The Illinois Central Railroad (IC), which crossed just downstream of the dam, was rerouted to cross the top of the dam.
-Kentucky Dam, with a 110-foot by 600-foot lock, 3 was completed on August 30, 1944 at a cost of $118 million.
-2

-Work began in 1998 on a larger 110-foot by 1,200-foot lock.
-3 In late 2009, a new Polygonal Warren through truss bridge was constructed over the Tennessee River downstream from the dam, carrying the IC’s successor, the Paducah & Louisville Railway.
-US 62 was also diverted away from the dam on a new deck plate girder bridge at the same time.
-This allowed the bridges at the dam to be removed for the new lock.
+Work began on a larger 110-foot by 1,200-foot lock in 1998.
+3 Out of concerns of terrorism, it was decided to reroute the railroad and highway away from the dam.
+In late 2009, a new polygonal Warren through truss bridge was constructed over the Tennessee River downstream from the dam to carry the Paducah & Louisville Railway (IC’s successor).
+US Route 62 was also diverted away from the dam via a new deck plate girder bridge at the same time.
+Both new crossings allowed for the dam to be closed to railroad and automobile traffic.